ByAUJay

 Emerging practices to adopt now

-- Emit single‑file “evidence bundles” that contain: C2PA validations, EAT verification result, Rekor inclusion proof, DA anchor reference, and a VC with selective disclosures.
+- Generate single-file "evidence bundles" that include: C2PA validations, EAT verification results, Rekor inclusion proof, DA anchor reference, and a VC with selective disclosures.

-- Standardize issuance and verification flows with VC 2.0 + OID4VCI; avoid proprietary attestation formats—stick to RATS/EAT. (w3.org)
+- Streamline your issuance and verification processes with VC 2.0 + OID4VCI; ditch proprietary attestation formats and stick to RATS/EAT. (w3.org)

 Final take

-You no longer have to choose between audit‑grade provenance and privacy.
-With capture‑time C2PA, RATS/EAT device and compute attestation, selective‑disclosure VCs, verifiable transparency logs, and modular data availability, you can design surveillance architectures that regulators can verify and the public can trust—without centralizing sensitive footage on‑chain or over‑sharing identities.
-The building blocks are standardized, interoperable, and production‑ready.
+You can finally stop stressing about whether to pick audit-grade provenance or privacy.
+Thanks to capture-time C2PA, RATS/EAT device and compute attestation, selective-disclosure VCs, verifiable transparency logs, and modular data availability, it’s possible to create surveillance systems that satisfy regulators and earn public trust--all without cramming sensitive footage on-chain or oversharing identities.
+Plus, the components are standardized, interoperable, and ready for production.

-If you’re piloting, start small: one capture device class with C2PA enabled, one enclave‑based analytic, Rekor v2 for provenance logs, and a daily anchor on Celestia or Ethereum blobs.
-Expand from there with OID4VCI issuance, BBS+/SD‑JWT VC presentations, and cross‑party PSI when collaboration begins.
+When you're getting started with piloting, keep it simple: begin with one capture device class that has C2PA enabled, one enclave-based analytic, Rekor v2 for your provenance logs, and set a daily anchor using Celestia or Ethereum blobs.
+Once you’ve got that down, you can grow from there by adding OID4VCI issuance, BBS+/SD-JWT VC presentations, and cross-party PSI as collaboration kicks off.

 Like what you're reading?
 Let's build together.